Windows Device Portal for Desktop

 Sometimes, due to network or compatibility issues, developer mode won't install correctly on your device.
 See the relevant section of Enable your device for development for help troubleshooting these issues.

-Enable Device Portal in the For developers section of Settings.
+You can enable WDP in the For developers section of Settings (Settings -> Privacy & security -> For developers).
 When you enable it, you must also create a corresponding username and password.
 Do not use your Microsoft account or other Windows credentials.

-Once Device Portal is enabled, you will see web links at the bottom of the section.
-Take note of the port number appended to the end of the listed URLs: this number is randomly generated when Device Portal is enabled but should remain consistent between reboots of the desktop.
-If you'd like to set the port numbers manually so that they remain permanent, see Setting port numbers.
+Once WDP is enabled, you will see web links at the bottom of the section.
+Take note of the port number appended to the end of the listed URLs: this number is randomly generated when WDP is enabled but should remain consistent between reboots of the desktop.

-These links offer two ways to connect to Device Portal: over the local network (including VPN) or through the local host.
+These links offer two ways to connect to WDP: over the local network (including VPN) or through the local host.
+Once you connect, it should look something like this:

-To connet through local host, open a browser window and enter the address shown here for the connection type you're using.
+To connect through local host, open a browser window and enter the one of the URIs shown here (based on the connection type you're using).

 - Local Network: